WHAT WE DO

 - Membership card

-For more information please visit our student membership page
+For more information please visit our Membership page.

 At Melbourne High we shall forever Honour the Work for our boys.
 The MHSOBA acknowledges the continual support needed by our past students in order for them to achieve greatness.
 Being titled as an Old Boy, the association maintains connections with past students to ensure they maintain the ethos of this school regardless of their endeavours.
 For our Old boys we organise: